-There’s a reason why Canva has more than 60 million active users.
+There’s a reason why Canva has more than 75 million monthly users.

 Not only is it one of the most powerful graphics editing tools on the market, but you can use it on all your devices, as long as they’re connected to the Internet.
 And, unlike most of its competitors, it is extremely easy to use.

 But even with Canva, you may need help now and then to figure out how to do this or that.
 Like resizing your design, which, coincidentally or not, I’ll show you how to do—with screenshots—in this tutorial!

 How Do I Know What Size My Canva Design Is?

 To find out what the size of your Canva design is, click on the “Resize” link in the top menu.
 A dialog window will open, allowing you to view and/or edit the size of your design.

 You can view the size in pixels (px), inches (in), millimeters (mm), and centimeters (cm).
 When you switch between units, the value changes, but the ratio always remains the same.

 For example, a Canva design with a size of 800 x 400 px has a width of 8,333 in, 211,658 mm, or 21,166 cm, and a height of 4,166 in, 105,816 mm or 10,582 cm.
 However, the ratio is always 2:1.